ml8/ml8.github.io/pages/posts/hockey-problem.md

 It **is** pathological behavior. **How did I learn this?
 How does hockey teach this to kids?**

+---

+I know in my case, and in the case of many, many other young hockey players, **I learned how to compartmentalize pain through sexual violence** and hazing.

+The culture of hazing in hockey starts young and is sexual in nature.
+It is pervasive throughout every level from youth to NHL.
+It is an open secret that repeatedly has attention drawn to it, but very little of substance has been done; how else would we create these warriors with no sense of self-preservation?

+However, in 2020, I thought we might have a [“Me Too” moment for hockey](https://www.nytimes.com/athletic/1947978/2021/01/09/hockey-nhl-toxic-culture-robson/).

-l---a fellow Ohioan about my age---the players related stories of institutionalized hazing, including eight players being locked nude in a tiny bus bathroom together, naked players being paddled with sticks, players forced to bob for apples in coolers of urine, and a player strapped down and beaten with a belt.
+In a class-action [lawsuit](https://www.nytimes.com/athletic/1889350/2020/06/25/dan-fritsche-says-he-was-also-abused-in-junior-hockey-will-join-daniel-carcillo-lawsuit/) filed by [Daniel Carcillo](https://danielcarcillo.com/) and joined by Dan Fritsche---a fellow Ohioan about my age---the players related stories of institutionalized hazing, including eight players being locked nude in a tiny bus bathroom together, naked players being paddled with sticks, players forced to bob for apples in coolers of urine, and a player strapped down and beaten with a belt.

 A [similar class-action suit against the Quebec Major Junior Hockey League](https://globalnews.ca/news/10602737/disturbing-allegations-qmjhl-hazing-lawsuit/) detailed similar abuses, including sodomization of players with sticks, force-feeding marshmallows to players  that had been inside others’ rectums, and other forms of sexual torture.